|

 Jesus...have a lot of "head knowledge" about Jesus)...later to be

 belief at "confirmation" at around age 12-14.
+Upon "confirmation", the person chooses to do so and takes charge of their own "faith life".
 But according to Peter, the gift of

-the spirit is given, no matter the age or the mental intent or status of
+the spirit is given (not earned; a human has no "right" to it), no matter the age or the mental intent or status of

 Many consider this water baptism to be...as a sort of parallel